cdrummey216/whoami/whoami.md

 ## A Method to Find Truth
 Simple statements represent, at minimum, a single dimension of a topic.
 Statements like 'the sun will rise tomorrow' and 'the tide will ebb and flow' are simple characterizations of complex and aged processes in our world and their value lies in their truth about our world.
 Both statements will always be true, until such conditions appear that would disrupt them.
 The *value* of these statements resides in that they are always true.
 For example, the sun rose this morning and water flowed as the tide steadily washed out to sea.
-So, whether the sun rises over the sea or suddenly over mountaintops in to a deep valley, statements that desrcibe the manner in which the sun proceeds in the world around us will desrcibe an aspect of the truth that the sun rises and the tide flows.
-Statements that describe 'Where/When/How?' the sun rises are the 'scope' that is can be placed on universal truths because anwsers to questions like *How does it rise?* or *Where does it rise?* or *When does it rise?* about the sun or tide will yeild a statement about the manner in which the sun or tide proceeds in real-time.
+So, whether the sun sets over the sea or suddenly over mountaintops in to a deep valley, statements that desrcibe the manner in which the sun proceeds in the world around us will desrcibe an aspect of the truth that the sun sets and the tide flows.
+Statements that describe 'Where/When/How?' the sun sets are the 'scope' that is can be placed on universal truths because anwsers to questions like *How does it rise?* or *Where does it rise?* or *When does it rise?* about the sun or tide will yeild a statement about the manner in which the sun or tide proceeds in real-time.

 Simple truths intersect with other truths to form complex relationships of true data points.
 The identity, who each person wants to be in the world, is composed of simple truths about ourselves.
 So, what do you want to be true about your self?